Updated: Feb 28

 - Epidural and gas and air is not available at home.

-Birth centres are maternity units that are staffed by midwives.
+Birth centres are small maternity units that are staffed by midwives.
 They aim to offer a homely and warm, rather than clinical and cold environment.

 Midwives are the experts at normality and know when to refer to an obstetrician and transfer.
 You are much more likely to have a normal delivery if an obstetrician is not involved in your care as obstetricians are experts in abnormalities and complications and therefore their main focus is to look for an abnormality.
 You know the saying "if you look hard enough, you will find it."
 However, if you need a Caesarean Section or instrumental delivery there is always lots of time for transfer to a hospital.
-There are only very few emergencies where every minute counts and they are rare to see.
+There are only very few emergencies where every minute counts and they are rare.
 An experienced midwife will recognise early warning signs and if an obstetrician is needed she will quickly arrange a transfer to hospital.

 The aim of birth centres is to treat labour and birth as a straightforward, normal thing to happen, rather than a risky event.